-Competent health and safety advisers will provide advice, support and guidance to managers and in particular will:-
+Competent health and safety advisers will provide advice, support and guidance to managers and in particular will:

-- a) Advise on the interpretation and application of health and safety legislation and guidance. - b) Investigate the cause and circumstances of serious accidents and incidents. - c) Develop health and safety standards. - d) Develop training programmes and advise and support managers in the risk assessment process.

-- e) Liaise with Services and external agencies. - f) Contribute to the development of occupational health and safety strategies and policies.
+- a) Advise on the interpretation and application of health and safety legislation and guidance. - b) Investigate the cause and circumstances of serious accidents, incidents and near misses. - c) Assist services to develop health and safety standards and procedures. - d) Assist and advise on health and safety related training programmes. - e) Advise and support managers in the risk assessment process. - f) Liaise with services and external agencies. - g) Contribute to the development of occupational health and safety strategies and policies. - h) Carry out health and safety inspections of the workplace and project related works.

-In some areas where advisers have been directly engaged by the service, they will work in conjunction with the corporate health and safety manager to ensure council objectives are being achieved.
+In some areas where advisers have been directly engaged by the service, they will work in conjunction with the corporate Health and Safety Manager to ensure council objectives are being achieved.